alexpondaven/alexpondaven.github.io/_pages/about.md

 **Research:** Over the last year, I've been working on a research problem involving inpainting satellite images within a meta-learning framework.
 See the project page and [paper under review](https://arxiv.org/abs/2205.12407).
 I've been working with a great team of other Imperial students supervised by [Harrison Zhu](https://harrisonzhu508.github.io/).

 **Experience:** I was a software engineering intern at MathWorks, where I worked on the [MATLAB Deep Learning Toolbox](https://uk.mathworks.com/products/deep-learning.html).
-I developed a video action recognition classifier implementation based on a research paper and enhanced pooling layers to allow spatiotemporal operations.
+I developed a video action recognition classifier based on a research paper and enhanced pooling layers to allow spatiotemporal operations.

 My current placement has involved work on implementing active learning approaches and deploying automated data ingestion pipelines using AWS.